caoqi95/Digit_Recognition/README.md

 # Digit_Recognition

 This repo just for my project of Data Mining course.
-Which is using the .txt dataset and Decision Tree and MLP algorithm.
+Which is using the .txt dataset provided by professor and using the Decision Tree and MLP algorithms.

 ## Dataset